EdgeGuardP/Edge-Guard-Executable-Packer/README.md

 - Output : Fully Native
 - Features : This is packer so what you expect?

-If you have a question mark in your mind, you can contact me telegram : @EGuardDeveloper
+If you have a question mark in your mind, you can contact me telegram : @edgeguard

 -------------------------------------------------------------------
 This Tool is Designed To Protect Your Files